MicrosoftEdge/WebView2Feedback/specs/ContextMenuRequested.md

             [in] EventRegistrationToken token);
     }

-    /// A continuation of the ICoreWebView2Environment3 interface.
+    /// A continuation of the ICoreWebView2Environment interface.
     [uuid(04d4fe1d-ab87-42fb-a898-da241d35b63c), object, pointer_default(unique)]
-    interface ICoreWebView2Environment4 : ICoreWebView2Environment3 {
+    interface ICoreWebView2Environment : IUnknown {
         /// Create a ContextMenuItem object used for developers to insert new items
         /// into the default browser context menu, Descriptor will be CUSTOM HRESULT CreateContextMenuItem(